StealthLgn/ClassC-language/README.md

-C-like a general-purpose class-oriented coding language
+C-style a general-purpose class-oriented coding language

 //not programming language (programming == design, architecture)\
 //not object-oriented (OOP it's about a messages [SMALLTALK], no types, no classes, no dots)